celery/celery/docs/configuration.rst

 CELERYD_FORCE_EXECV
 ~~~~~~~~~~~~~~~~~~~

-On Unix the processes pool will fork, so that child processes
+On Unix the prefork pool will fork, so that child processes
 start with the same memory as the parent process.

 This can cause problems as there is a known deadlock condition